Sioma112233/Memoizable/README.md

 ```

-# Prequesites for memoizing a function
+# Prerequisites for memoizing a function
 Behind the scenes a memoized function will use some `Dictionary<>` for caching, and in order for the dictionary to work properly, it's key type has to properly implement `Equals()` and `GetHashCode()`.

 For your function that means that all the input parameter's types should properly implement `Equals()` and `GetHashCode()`.